mutedev/mutedev/README.md

 ### Heyaa, My name is Myu 👋

-## I'm a 3rd year Web & App development student!
+## I'm a 3rd year software developer student!
-- 🔭 I’m currently working on nothing
+- 🔭 I’m currently not working for anyone
 - 🌱 Currently learning about ReactJS
-- 🚫 I am already collaborating and am not looking
+- 👯‍♀️ I am looking to collaborate
 - 💌 Feel free to contact me on Discord at Myu#0001

 <br />